ManmeetxMann/OPN-Technologies/services-v2/README.md

     ```
     cloud_sql_proxy -instances=opn-platform-infra-dev:northamerica-northeast1:opn-platform-db-server-infra-dev:sql-inst=tcp:3306
     ```
-1. MySQL DB should be accessible for local connection from application or DB management tool using host: 12
+1. MySQL DB should be accessible for local connection from application or DB management tool using host: 127.0.0.1:3306.
+Login, password and DB name will be in .env file.

 ### Environment variables
 Create a `.env` file in the root folder and add the following: